 However, some IP addresses are reserved for certain reasons.
 For instance, all addresses beginning with the number “127” are special IP addresses called “local loopback addresses.”
 Instead of identifying another device on the internet, a loopback address references a device on your private, local network.
 This is why no website may have an IP address starting with “127.”

 Loopback addresses can’t be reached by outside devices.
 When you send a request to a loopback address, this triggers a loopback, meaning the request is sent back to the server it came from.
 As a result, loopbacks don’t go through the internet — they stay in your local network.

 Now that we understand IP addresses and loopbacks, we can turn our attention back to localhost.

 What does localhost mean?

-Usually, you can access the localhost of any computer through the loopback address 127.0.0.1.
-By default, this IP address references a server running on the current device.
-In other words, when your computer requests the IP address 127.0.0.1, it’s making a request to itself, its "local host."
+Typically, you can access the localhost of any computer through a loopback address called 127.0.0.1.
+By default, this IP address points to a server that is running on the same device.
+So when your computer asks for the IP address 127.0.0.1, it's essentially making a request to itself, its "local host."

-The term “localhost” also serves as the domain name for the loopback IP address 127.0.0.1, sort of like how “hubspot.com” stands in for the IP address 126.96.36.199.
-There’s an important difference, though: If you put “localhost” into your browser bar, your request won’t go through the internet.
-Instead, you’ll cause a loopback and the request will end back at your computer.
+The term "localhost" also functions as the domain name for the loopback IP address 127.0.0.1, similar to how "hubspot.com" stands in for the IP address 220.127.116.11.
+However, there's an important distinction: If you type "localhost" into your browser, your request won't travel through the internet.
+Instead, it will loop back and end up right back on your computer.

-No matter what device you’re using, a request to 127.0.0.1 or “localhost” will be sent back to the same device you’re working on.
-This doesn’t require any special authorization or equipment — the computer's operating system comes with the ability to act as a server and field loopback requests.
+No matter which device you're using, a request to 127.0.0.1 or "localhost" will always be sent back to the same device you're working on.
+The best part is that you don't need any special permissions or equipment for this to happen.
+The computer's operating system is designed to act as a server and handle loopback requests seamlessly.

 Okay, being able to make requests to your own computer is interesting and all, but what can it be used for?
 As it turns out, mostly testing.
 Here are its common uses: